 Summer is an excellent time to enjoy all the activities, experiences, crafts, and family fun that you don’t typically have time for during the rest of the year.
 However, summer is also a time where kids find themselves bored with no stimulating activities available for them, especially if parents are busy.
 Children need to get out and have fun in the summer months when school is no longer in session; they can certainly get the most out of the hot weather at Brookwood Camps, a summer camp with the combination of sports and the traditional summer camp experience.
 This is definitely a rewarding and educational experience for your child, but it’s natural that a summer camp isn’t for every family.
 Some families prefer summers at home, which means getting that air-con fixed!
-It won’t take long to sort this out, considering all I need to do is look into something like chandler ac repair and then everything is sorted for these hot and sunny months.
+It won’t take long to sort something like this out, considering all you need to do is look into something like chandler ac repair and then everything is sorted for these hot and sunny months.
 Anyway, back to the bucket list.
 Creating a summer bucket list is an excellent way to knock these activities out during the summer months and to make sure you don’t miss a thing.
 But where do you begin?
 Look below at the Ultimate Summer Bucket List for Kids, a thorough list that is sure to bring your children some summer fun and excitement!
 Check off each activity as you go, and see how easy it can be to pack in some super summer memories.

 1. Catch Fireflies.